nirbhayph/spothole.authority/README.md

 ### Authority's App's Wireframes

-Please visit this link to view the detailed wireframes for the auhtority app. https://nirbhay.me/spothole.authority/WireFrames/
+Please visit this link to view the detailed wireframes for the authority app. https://nirbhay.me/spothole.authority/WireFrames/

 ### Technology Stack (Complete Frontend and Backend)